Pratistha2026/Astra-AI-Assistant/README.md

 * Desktop application launching currently supports Windows.
 * AI responses depend on the Astra backend being online; if it's unreachable, Astra will let you know instead of crashing.
+* If the backend is asleep (free Render tier), the first AI response may take a little longer to arrive.
+* `.env.example` in this repo is only relevant if you're deploying your own copy of the backend — the desktop app itself never reads a `.env` file.

 ---